 Where appropriate, client communications will be through HushMail an encrypted email service.

 As a free-standing, private out-patient clinic, Summit Counseling LLC is designed to provide therapeutic services to clients assumed to be autonomous and self-responsible.
 If you are in a crisis or have expectations for after-hours care, you may discuss this need with your therapist so coping strategies can be developed.
 If necessary, a referral that will better meet your therapeutic needs will be made.
 In an emergency, always call 911 or go to your nearest Emergency Room for assistance.

 2023 Fees for Service

 Fees listed below are subject to change without notice.
 Payment is due at the time of service.
 Payments may be made in the office or on the Summit Counseling website as you prefer.
 Please provide as much notice as possible for any cancellations.
 Failed appointments without 24- hour notice may be charged.

-**Provided for clients only after 5 visits.
-Letters will be descriptive, not interpretive.
+2 - Provided for established clients only after 5 visits.
+Letters will be descriptive, not interpretive or predictive.